th0masb/jflow/README.md

 #### Why use this library?

 Let me make it clear that the introduction of streams and lambdas in Java 8 was a **significant** improvement to the Java programming language.
 There was understandably a large focus on parallelism and how it could be exploited to improve performance.
 It is also clear, however, that attempting to parallelise every operation on every collection of data no matter the size or operation is silly.
-In my experience programming, operating sequentially on a sequence of data is often appropriate.
-I feel that the syntax of very common operations has been stunted by this focus on parallelism and I wanted to have a go at improving it.
-This therefore is a library built for **sequential** operations on collections of data building on the existing Java `Iterator` interface with an API roughly aligned with that of the stream library so it would be simple to switch between the two.
-Therefore this is not a library designed to replace streams, but one to complement them and encourage better (and more enjoyable) programming.
+In my experience programming, operating sequentially on a collection of data is often appropriate.
+I feel that the syntax of very common operations has been stunted by this focus on parallelism and I wanted to have a go at writing a companion library to rectify these syntactical issues.
+This is a library built for **sequential** operations on collections of data which builds on the existing Java `Iterator` interface with an API roughly aligned with that of the stream library.
+Therefore this is not a library designed to replace streams, but one to complement them and toegther encourage better (and more enjoyable) programming practices.

-I spent a lot of time working with the stream, and found myself writing variants of the following code an awful lot:
+I've spent a large amount of time working with streams and found myself writing variants of the following code an awful lot:

 ```
 List<MyObject> dataCollection = ...;